An ultimate three week self-drive journey of Costa Rica's most popular regions

 Is tap water safe to drink in Costa Rica?

-Other than the remoter areas of the country, you can drink the water straight from the tap.
+Other than in the more-remote areas of the country, you can drink water straight from the tap.
 Look out for the sign ‘Agua no Potable’, which means that it’s not drinkable.
-If you’re travelling off the beaten track, then it’s best to avoid tap water, unless it’s boiled, filtered or chemically treated (iodine tablets/ drops).
+If you’re travelling off the beaten track, then it’s best to avoid tap water, unless it’s boiled, filtered, or chemically treated (iodine tablets/ drops).

-As a catholic country, most Costa Ricans plan their holidays around main religious days, like Easter and Christmas.
+As a catholic country, most Costa Ricans plan their holidays around main religious festivals such as Easter and Christmas.
 On the 15th of September Costa Ricans celebrate their Independence Day and hotels will often be fully booked.
 On Bank Holidays (dias feriados) you will find that public offices and most shops will be closed.

 Do I need to tip in Costa Rica?

-Tortuguero National Park, silently paddle along the canals or watch turtles lay eggs on the nearby beaches
+Silently paddle along canals, or watch sea turtles lay their eggs on the beaches, in Tortuguero National Park

-Kayak through the Damas Island Mangroves near Manual Antonio
+Kayak through the Damas Island Mangroves near Manuel Antonio

-Corcovado National Park- the world’s most amazing open zoo for wildlife enthusiasts
+Visit Corcovado National Park – one of the world’s most amazing open reserves for wildlife enthusiasts

-Fly from Gatwick to San Jose in Costa Rica, where on arrival your driver will meet you at the airport and take you to your hotel.
+You’ll fly direct from Gatwick to San Jose in Costa Rica, where our driver will meet you at the airport and take you to your hotel.

 Accommodation on this day: Presidente Hotel